-2. A routine helps give you focus and master productivity
+2. A routine helps you focus and master productivity

-You get to decide every night what your morning routine will be, therefore is a way of keeping yourself accountable and giving you laser-like focus.
+You get to decide every night what your morning routine will be, and this is a way of keeping yourself accountable and giving you laser-like focus.

 The more you repeat this process daily, the more you start to aim for peak performance in each of your morning sessions.

-3. Build on something you’re passionate about day after day
+3. Build on something you're passionate about daily

 So many people want to start a business or a side hustle but usually, don't have the time.